 It is critical that the voice of the victim is heard in the criminal justice system.
 The victims code is clear that victims are entitled to make a victim personal statement to explain in their own words, to a court or to the Parole Board, how the crime has affected them.
 We are spending £96 million this year to fund critical support services for victims of crime.
 Under the code, all victims are entitled to a needs assessment to determine what emotional and practical support they need.

-I am grateful to the Secretary of State for that answer.
 I know from a family in my constituency that making a victim impact statement, and having to do so regularly, is a very stressful and nerve-racking experience.
 What steps is he taking to ensure that in those situations the victim, rather than the offender, is the priority?

 My hon.
 Friend has raised this with me before.
 We are committed to making sure that practical and emotional support is in place for victims throughout the criminal justice process, such as by providing independent sexual violence and domestic violence advisers.
 If victims wish to attend a parole hearing to present their victim personal statement, a Secretary of State representative is allocated to provide support and guidance on the day.